lni/thymef/README.md

-## Pothosf - Pothos Follower
+## Thymef - Thyme Follower

-Pothosf is the client library for accessing bounded time provided by pothos.
+Thymef is the client library for accessing bounded time provided by thyme.

 ## Languages and platforms